UW-THINKlab/P2P_sharing_open_source/README.md

 - Gurobi (for optimization)
 - Networkx (for network analysis)

+## Installation guide
+- Clone this repo.

+## Demo
+See the Demo folder for the demo code and expected output.

 ## File organization
 - `data`: The derived data used in this project.
 - `src`: The source code of this project.